ajhPHROS/MATH-6600/README.md

 **Course Tools:** Communicate (announcements, questions, and discussion) through [Piazza](https://piazza.com/).
 View and submit homework assignments on [Gradescope](https://www.gradescope.com/).
 The mid-term will be in-class and the final project will be submitted on Gradescope.

-**Grading:** 40% homework (due weekly TBD), 30% mid-term (TBD), 30% final project (December 12).
+**Grading:** 40% homework (due weekly TBD), 30% mid-term (October 21), 30% project (December 12).
 Problem sets must be submitted to Gradescope before the deadline on the due date.
 Regrade requests can be made on Gradescope within one week of return.

 **Collaboration and Academic Integrity:** To maximize your learning objectives, reserve time to work on each problem independently before discussing it with your classmates.
 Always write up the solution on your own and acknowledge your collaborators.
 Copying solutions directly from peers, books, internet sources, or AI tools is strictly prohibited.

 **Accomodations and Disability Services:** If you have approved accommodations through the Office of Disability Services for Students ([DSS](https://studenthealth.rpi.edu/list-services/disability-student-services)), please reach out to meet with me early in the semester.
 We are committed to equal access for all students and will be happy to facilitate the use of approved accommodations.

-## Final Project
+## Project

-Instead of a final exam, write an 8-10 page report that reviews either a "method" (e.g., matched perturbation expansions) or a "problem" (e.g., elliptic partial differential equations on the disk) in applied mathematics.
-Your report should both include:
+Write an 8-10 page report that reviews either a "method" (e.g., matched perturbation expansions) or a "problem" (e.g., elliptic partial differential equations on the disk) in applied mathematics.
+Your report should include:
 >
 > *Review*: Why is this method or problem important, what is its history, and what are the important publications and references?
 (A comprehensive bibliography is